Samsung/CordovaPlugins/SPenSDK/README.md

 When Pen Plugin is added to the application project the permissions get added to the project by default.

 ## Installation
-To add the plugin to your application
+To add the Cordova Plugin to your Cordova project:

-    cordova plugin add com.samsung.spen
+Unzip the Cordova Plugins into <plugin-name> directory, and from the root of your Cordova project add the plugin. cordova plugin add </path/to/plugin-name>

+In addition to the above step, for Pen Plugin you must do the following: cordova plugin add </path/to/plugin-name>/static

 ## Supported Platform